 On September 11, 2023, the Schaffhausen parliament approved a partial revision of the cantonal act on direct taxation: Immediate Minimum Taxation Measure ("IMTM").
-The IMTM increases Switzerland's combined statutory income tax rate to approximately 15%.
-On November 19, 2023, IMTM was approved in a public referendum in the canton of Schaffhausen, was published in the cantonal official gazette on December 8,2023, and is effective starting January 1, 2024.
-As a result, in the three months ended December 31, 2023, the Group recorded a noncash discrete net tax benefit of \$80 million due to the remeasurement of deferred tax assets and liabilities related to Switzerland and the canton of Schaffhausen.
+On November 19, 2023, IMTM was approved in a public referendum in the canton of Schaffhausen, was published in the cantonal official gazette on December 8, 2023, and was effective starting January 1, 2024.
+The IMTM increased Switzerland's combined statutory income tax rate to approximately 15%.
+As a result, in fiscal 2024, the Company recorded a noncash discrete net tax benefit of \$80 million due to the remeasurement of deferred tax assets and liabilities related to Switzerland and the canton of Schaffhausen.

-On August 16, 2022, the U.S. enacted the Inflation Reduction Act ("IRA") which, among other things, creates a new book minimum tax of at least 15% of consolidated GAAP pre-tax income for corporations with average book income in excess of \$1 billion.
-The book minimum tax is first applicable in fiscal year 2024.
-The Group does not expect this provision to have a material impact on its effective tax rate.
+On August 16, 2022, the U.S. enacted the Inflation Reduction Act ("IRA") which, among other things, created a new book minimum tax of at least 15% of consolidated GAAP pre-tax income for corporations with average book income in excess of \$1 billion.
+The book minimum tax was first applicable in fiscal 2024 and did not have a material impact on the Company's effective tax rate.

-During the fiscal years ended 2023 and 2022, other tax legislation was adopted in various jurisdictions.
-These law changes did not have a material impact on the Group's consolidated financial statements.
+During fiscal 2024 and 2023, other tax legislation was adopted in various jurisdictions.
+These law changes did not have a material impact on the Company's consolidated financial statements.